miso-lims/miso-lims/docs/_posts/2016-01-11-admin-manual.md

     CREATE DATABASE lims;
     USE lims;

-Then add a user that has all grant access on the 'lims' db:
+Then add a user that has all grant access on the 'lims' db.
+For MySQL 5.7.7 or
+higher:

+    CREATE USER 'tgaclims'@'localhost' IDENTIFIED BY 'tgaclims';
+    GRANT ALL ON `lims`.* TO 'tgaclims'@'localhost';

+For earlier versions of MySQL:

     GRANT ALL ON `lims`.* TO 'tgaclims'@'localhost';
     GRANT ALL ON `lims`.* TO 'tgaclims'@'localhost' IDENTIFIED BY 'tgaclims';